ivanhofer/sveltekit-typescript-showcase/README.md

 Hi, I'm Ivan, a passionate webdeveloper.

-I recently have been working more intensively with `TypeScript` when I created a internationalization library focusing on developer experience with strong typesafety features:
+I recently have been working more intensively with `TypeScript` when I have created an internationalization library focusing on developer experience with strong typesafety features:
 [`typesafe-i18n`](https://github.com/ivanhofer/typesafe-i18n)

 I know and love `Svelte` for a few years now.
-Over the years I saw how my developent workflow improved and now together with `TypeScript` I'm able to build real business applications with confidence.
-When I started with `Svelte` the missing `TypeScript` support always bothered me.
-And once I could use `TypeScript` in my `Svelte` projects I still found it not so easy because of the lack of documentation.
+Over the years I saw how my development workflow improved and now together with `TypeScript`, I'm able to build real business applications with confidence.
+When I started with `Svelte`, the missing `TypeScript` support always bothered me.
+And once I could use `TypeScript` in my `Svelte` projects I still found it not so easy because of some missing documentation.
 That's why I decided to create this repository with some examples that should help you learn the concepts better.
 I hope you find it useful.

 <!------------------------------------------------------------------------------------------------>